Types of Financial Aid Available

 This loan is for graduate students.
 The borrower must pass a credit check.
 The interest

-rate on the PLUS Loan is a fixed rate of 7.9%.
-Monthly payments on the principal
+rate on the PLUS Loan is a fixed rate that is determined each academic year beginning on July 1.

 and interest must begin within 60 days of full disbursement.
 Deferments are available